 It isn’t always the IT department that pushes for wireless network implementation, but it continues to happen at most places of business.
 Luckily for all parties, today’s wireless internet is easier to install, is faster than ever, and works to protect network security better than ever before, once it is set up correctly.
 An MSP can help your business set up a secure Wi-Fi network if you are not sure where to begin.
 Let’s go step-by-step.

 There are very distinct pros and cons to implementing a wireless network for your business.
 On one hand a wireless network is much more cost effective.
 It enhances mobility, which can fuel a more flexible and collaborative work environment.
 These are two very good reasons to implement one, but there are some detriments, especially considering security.
 It’s true that data sent over a Wi-Fi connection is more susceptible to threat than through a wired connection.
-Luckily, wireless is more secure than it was in the past, but knowing you will have to keep a more vigilant eye on wirelessly transmitted data is a consideration you have to account for.
+Luckily, wireless is more secure than it was in the past.
+You should go in knowing you will have to keep a more vigilant eye on wirelessly transmitted data is a consideration you have to account for.

 Supposing that you do see the benefits in implementing a wireless network, the next step is to identify what area needs to be covered by the wireless network.
 Do you want your Wi-Fi to reach outside the confines of your building?
-Ideally, you will want to examine just where you need coverage and come up with a general idea where your access points will be.
+Probably not, ideally, you will want to examine just where you need coverage and come up with a general idea where your access points will be.

-The hardware you will need to implement your new Wi-Fi network is minimal, but identifying exactly what you need to fuel the platform you’ve planned is a big step.
+The hardware you will need to implement your new Wi-Fi network is minimal, but identifying is a big step.
 Part of selecting the hardware you need is deciding which wireless standard to follow.
 Of course, there is some interoperability between standards, but for your business’ benefit, planning on using a single standard is best practice.
 The most prevalent for high speed wireless transmission are 802.11a and 802.11g.
 802.11b delivers slower Internet speeds, but also reduces the prices of the hardware substantially.

 Before you let anyone access your new Wi-Fi network, you will absolutely want to set up the security you plan on using.
-At Symmetric Engineering Group, we suggest that you consult an IT expert when implementing security.
-This is because as much as you can understand the best practices needed to control a system’s security, an expert has the experience needed to set up the network security options properly, and can work to integrate it with your other network security efforts.
+At Symmetric IT Group, we suggest that you consult an IT expert when implementing security.
+It is a good idea to work with an MSP that has the experience needed to set up the network security options properly, and can work to integrate it with your other network security efforts.

 If you insist on doing this type of thing yourself, there are a couple of things you need to do.
 They include:

-If you would like help setting up your business’ Wi-Fi connection call the experts at Symmetric Engineering Group today at (813) 749-0895.
+If you would like help setting up your business’ Wi-Fi connection call the experts at Symmetric IT Group today at (813) 749-0895.
 Check out our managed IT services page to find out how we can help benefit your business and help you in building a secure Wi-Fi network.